 Andrew is an Executive Director and Head of Institutional and International Distribution at Pinnacle Investment Management Group.
-Andrew is also a director of the following Pinnacle Affiliates: Metrics, Omega, Riparian and Two Trees.
+Andrew is also a director of the following Pinnacle Affiliates: Five V, Metrics, and Riparian.

 Andrew was appointed Executive Director of the Company on 1 September 2016 and has been a senior executive with PIML since he commenced with the firm in March 2008.
 Andrew has extensive multi-channel (retail, wholesale and institutional) and multi-jurisdictional distribution experience and is currently responsible for leading the firm’s institutional and international distribution divisions.
 Prior to joining Pinnacle, Andrew worked for Legg Mason, one of the world’s largest, multi-affiliate investment management firms.

 Andrew has a Bachelor of Arts (Honours) from the University of Melbourne, a Master of Science in International Relations from the London School of Economics and Political Science and a Graduate Diploma of Applied Finance and Investment from Kaplan Professional.

 Amy is Pinnacle Investment Management’s Director of Talent Acquisition and Development, and is responsible for people oriented aspects such as sourcing, developing, retaining and enabling our employees.

 Amy is an Organisational Psychologist and has over 20 years of experience in Australia, the US, Asia and the Middle East.